RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 abundance, channel species, and the shock rate.

-&nbsp;&nbsp;&nbsp;&nbsp; Some experimental and theoretical treatments suggests that only a few copies of MscL or MscS should be necessary for 100% protection given our knowledge of the conductance and the maximal water flux through the channel in its open state [@louhivuori2010; @booth2014].
+&nbsp;&nbsp;&nbsp;&nbsp; Some experimental and theoretical treatments suggest that only a few copies of MscL or MscS should be necessary for 100% protection given our knowledge of the conductance and the maximal water flux through the channel in its open state [@louhivuori2010; @booth2014].
 However, recent proteomic studies have revealed average MscL copy numbers to be in the